roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Monitor application performance.md

 4. In the left-side navigation pane of the details page, choose **Workloads** \> **Deployments**.

-5. On the Deployments tab, click **Create from Template** in the upper-right corner.
+5. On the Deployments page, click **Create from YAML** in the upper-right corner.

-6. On the Create page, select a template from the **Sample Template** drop-down list and add the following `annotations` to the spec / template / metadata section in **Template**.
+6. On the Create page, select a template from the **Sample Template** drop-down list and add the following `annotations` to the spec/template/metadata section in **Template**.

     **Note:** Replace <your-deployment-name\> with the name of your application.